dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 If you look on [Wikipedia](https://en.wikipedia.org/wiki/Aspartame), you'll see that aspartame is a *methyl ester of the aspartic acid phenylalanine dipeptide*, which isn't, like, comforting.

-It's normal to have a prior that aspartame would be bad for you.
+It's normal to have a prior that aspartame might be bad for you.
 Certainly, that was *my* prior.
 Without looking at any evidence, any reasonable person would think like this:

 | aspartame is... | odds |
 |-|-|